David Draiman: Career

 In 1996, Draiman auditioned to be lead singer for the band Brawl, which was later renamed to Disturbed.
 He auditioned and was asked to join the band after answering an advertisement the other members had placed in a local music publication in Chicago, which he later revealed was one of around 20 auditions for other bands he had attended that month.
 Guitarist Dan Donegan said of Draiman's audition, "You know, out of all the singers that we had talked to or auditioned, he was the only singer who was ready to go with originals.
 And that impressed me, just to attempt that.
 After a minute or two, he just starts banging out these melodies that were huge...
 I'm playing my guitar and I'm grinning from ear to ear. [...]
 I was so psyched.
 Chill up my spine."

 Draiman has written some of Disturbed's most successful singles, such as "Stupify", "Down with the Sickness", "Indestructible", and "Inside the Fire".
 In 2006, he was ranked at No. 42 on the Hit Parader list of "Top 100 Metal Vocalists of All Time".

 During Disturbed's hiatus from 2011 to 2015, Draiman worked on an industrial metal project with Geno Lenardo, which was later named Device.
 They released one self-titled album in 2013.
 Disturbed returned with the album Immortalized in 2015 and Evolution in 2018.

-Musical influences
+Artistry

+Draiman sings in the baritone range.
+He has been known to pretend to receive an electrical injury at the beginning of Disturbed's live sets.

 Draiman has said of his influences, "The first record I ever bought was Kiss' Destroyer.
 And those classic bands like Black Sabbath were my first loves. [...]
 I focused on the seminal metal bands like Metallica, Iron Maiden, Pantera and Queensrÿche.
 But I could also appreciate the hair metal bands – When you hear Whitesnake, you can't deny their greatness.
 Then I went in the direction of punk and new wave, groups like the Sex Pistols, The Ramones, The Misfits and later The Smiths and The Cure – that was my '80s. [...]
 And then when the grunge revolution happened, it was like a wakeup call.
 I'll never forget getting my first Nirvana, Soundgarden and Alice in Chains records."

+Draiman has been known to stylize his social media posts with Caps Lock activated, "which is akin to yelling in web etiquette," according to Loudwire.